Loading…

 For most Australian ecommerce and content businesses: fix first-party data and consent, pilot product or content recommendations, A/B validate, then layer email/lifecycle.
 Avoid CDP-led investments unless your data is genuinely fragmented across systems you control.

-If you want help on tool selection or pilot design, our AI implementation consulting team works with Melbourne marketing and product leaders on this.
+If you want help on tool selection or pilot design, Waymouth Tech is a Melbourne-based AI tech studio — our AI implementation consulting team and our AI implementation services work with Melbourne marketing and product leaders on exactly this.

 FAQ